 - A. Background check reports and other submitted information are confidential and may only be reviewed by school's officials and affiliated clinical facilities in accordance with the Family Educational Records and Privacy Act (FERPA). - B. Students.
-Background check reports and other submitted information of students will be maintained in the Registrar's Office in accordance with the school's record retention policy for student records.
+Background check reports and other submitted information of students will be maintained.

-2.Evaluation of Student Progress - Grading System (Medicine)
+2. Evaluation of Student Progress - Grading System (Medicine)